 Prints a graphical/alphanumeric test ticket for a complete check of the printer operation.

 Printer type:

-Selects the printer type: infrared or Bluetooth.
+Selects the printer type: internal or Bluetooth.

-- When infrared printer is selected a further choice for the printing mode is allowed: fast or slow (Select 'slow' in order to make the printing process compatible when an HP IR printer is used). - When Bluetooth printer is selected a pairing procedure will be needed in order to match the printer to the instrument.
+When Bluetooth printer is selected a pairing procedure will be needed in order to match the printer to the instrument.
 The pairing procedure has to be performed only once.